This page has links to texts of topics suitable for hams to present on the air as-is, to help train each other

 ten minutes and at the end of the communication, regardless of tactical call signs.
 One way to do

-this during a drill, exercise, or incident, is by adding to the chatter and stating your actual
+this during a drill, exercise, or incident, is by adding to the confusion and stating your actual

 call sign every time you speak, which is not recommended, because you need to say less, not more.